MileHacker Logo

 Main Public Transit Types

-• Shared Taxis: Regular cars on fixed routes, picking up multiple passengers.
+• Shared Taxis: Regular cars on fixed routes, mastering multiple passengers.

 • Keke Napep (Tricycles): Common for short to medium distances, on fixed routes or chartered.